okcoders/ok-coders-january-2017-front-end/03-css/03-02-box-model.md

 ## Sizing is additive

 Box properties can be confusing once you begin to combine them.
 For example, place two divs on a page and add a border to them.
 Set their size to a fixed value.
-Five them some margin to distinguish them:
+Give them some margin to distinguish them:

 	<!DOCTYPE html>
 	<html>